Celebrating 50 years: 1965 - 2015

 Stadium construction started in 1995 and Ashford Athletic Club eventually moved to their new facilities in March 1997.
 In the first year after moving to the stadium, membership rose to over 300 and has flourished ever since and has enjoyed success at all levels from Sportshall Athletics through to the Olympics and Paralympics.

-Some of the original members and coaches of the club are still involved: Ted Hawkins (Ted is the only remaining active founder member) Muriel Seamon who is President; Dave Fox who won medals at the age of 16 for the club , and athletes Jenny Brown and Jennie Matthews.
+Some of the original members and coaches of the club are still involved: Ted Hawkins (Ted is the only remaining active founder member) Muriel Seamon who is President; Dave Fox who won medals at the age of 16 for the club , and athletes Jenny Brown, Jennie Matthews and Jacqi Snare.

 The club is one of only three Kent clubs to have achieved Sport England Clubmark accreditation that rewards clubs for providing a high standard of care for its members.

 The original Club colours consisted of a gold vest with twin diagonal black stripes.
 The vest colour has not changed, but there is now a single vertical stripe from front left shoulder to waist with black shorts.

 The Julie Rose Stadium offers an internatonal standard 400m all weather running track, long jump, high jump, pole vault, hurdles, hammer, discus and shot put, indoor training area, 60m sprint track, long jump and an indoor netted throws cage.
 The site also has a gym, and Pod+ (an injury clinic and sports shop).
 The stadium is 2 miles from Ashford International station on the outskirts of Ashford.
 Please go to our contact page for instructions on how to find the stadium.